 Senior year of high school is like a train station.

 Pick a train to decide your future.
 You can’t say for sure what lies at your destination, but you know for certain it will take you away from your school and friends you made there.
-This is the thesis that Just Because puts forward with its story of seniors deciding their futures and many train station scenes.
+This is the theme that Just Because puts forward with its story of seniors deciding their futures and many train station scenes.
 However, it does not have the intimacy necessary for these themes to be believable.

 Slice of life shows live or die on how intimate they are.
 And no, I do not mean romance.
 I mean the show's connection to

 the audience.
 Without that crucial connection, you might as well be watching bugs run around for all it matters.
 A lack of intimacy is what prevents Just Because from being engaging.

 I have no doubt that the show has subtle character interactions that allow the viewer to make their own interpretations, but when it’s so hard to give a damn about any of them it’s impossible to feel engaged to anything happening on screen.